 Loyola began offering business courses in 1937, becoming the Sellinger School of Business and Management in 1984.
-The growth and success of Sellinger through the years has led it to be recognized not only in a slew of national and international rankings, but by the following achievements as well:
+The growth and success of Sellinger through the years has led it to be recognized not only in numerous national and international rankings, but by the following achievements as well:

-- U.S. News & World Report ranked Loyola third among the Best Universities (North region) in its 2016 edition of “Best Colleges.”
+- U.S. News & World Report ranked Loyola third among the Best Universities (North region) in its 2017 edition of “Best Colleges”.
 Loyola has ranked among the top five institutions in the North region for more than a decade.